 Your ideal domain registrar should also offer domain privacy protection.
 Whenever you register a domain, your personal details get saved to the public WHOIS database.
 This means that without a privacy protection plan, anyone could look up your personal information.
 Top registrars offer paid services that help you keep your personal data private.

 ICANN-accredited registrars also commit to fair and reasonably priced renewal prices, meaning that just because you get your first domain registration period for free or for a good discount, you won’t end up paying big bucks for the next years.

-Zyro is an ICANN accredited domain registrar, and all customers who get an annual Unleashed, eCommerce, or eCommerce+ plan get a free domain for a year.
+Zyro is an ICANN accredited domain registrar, and all customers who get an annual website plan get a free domain for a year.